-The University of Bristol, a prestigious institution located in Great Britain, is renowned for its commitment to academic excellence and research innovation.
-Founded in 1909, it has established itself as a leader in higher education, offering a diverse range of undergraduate and postgraduate programmes across various disciplines, including science, engineering, humanities, and social sciences.
+The University of Bristol, a prestigious institution located in Great Britain, is renowned for its contributions to research and development services.
+Founded in 1909, it has established itself as a leader in various academic fields, particularly in science, engineering, and social sciences.
+The university's headquarters in Bristol serves as a hub for innovative research, attracting scholars and industry partners from around the globe.

 -5 vs industry average

-University Of Bristol’s score of 24 is higher than 55% of the industry.
+University Of Bristol’s score of 24 is lower than 45% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Part of the Sustainability team at University Of Bristol?